Sara Gómez: Sara Gómez: An Afro-Cuban Filmmaker

 In 2004, the Swiss filmmaker Alessandra Muller directed the documentary film: Sara Gómez: An Afro-Cuban Filmmaker (2004), supported both by ICAIC and Agnès Varda.
 This film which looks back on her life and revisits Gómez's family and friends.
 In the documentary, they describe her film sets as social events and emphasize that Sara would listen to everyone's input, of professionals and those who were not.
 Actor Mario Balmaseda notes "We spent a lot of time with people from this area, almost three, four months living with them sometimes sleeping and eating in their home, and this made it a lot easier.
 We slipped from a professional level into friendship."
 In the documentary, Sara Gómez is praised by her family as a woman who refused to choose between family and normal life.
 However, as she becomes increasingly involved in her job, her husband started to rebel against her work.
 In the end, she got divorced with her husband.

 Death

-Gómez died after editing her feature, at the age of 31, due to an asthma attack.
+Gómez died while editing De cierta manera, at the age of 31, due to an asthma attack.
 She had chronic asthma and overall poor health due to complications while giving birth to her son.